propsproject/props-protocol/docs/PropsProtocol.md

 ##### Stake rewards as delegate

 Delegated rewards staking.
 Readjust existing rewards stake on behalf of an account that explicitly delegated its staking rights.
+As opposed to `stakeAsDelegate`, the delegatee can introduce new stake from the delegator's rewards escrow but it cannot withdraw existing stake.

 ```solidity
 function stakeRewardsAsDelegate(